 WNBA star Brittney Griner a generational talent on the court

-PHOENIX (AP) — WNBA star Brittney Griner's 10-month imprisonment in Russia on drug charges came to an end on Thursday, spreading relief and joy across the sports world and beyond.
+PHOENIX – WNBA star Brittney Griner’s 10-month imprisonment in Russia on drug charges came to an end on Thursday, spreading relief and joy across sports world and beyond.

 It’s unknown if and when she might return to a basketball court.
 But if she does, women’s basketball will get back a generational talent.